PixarAnimationStudios/OpenUSD-proposals/proposals/transcoding_invalid_identifiers/README.md

 - **Querying**, unfortunately encoding the search term and doing character comparison will not work as this is not a byte-aligned encoding.This will require all paths to be decoded as they are traversed.
 - **Prefix**, to give a hint of transcoding we add a prefix `tn__`, in similar fashion to `xn--` in Punycode.
-For short identifiers this may be big overhead.
+For short identifiers this may represent a big overhead.

 # Proposed API